ericjwdchen/ericjwdchen.github.io/_drafts/2019-01-30-Curating-Twitter.md

 One key part of curation is how much to curate.
 First, I score all of their tweets from the past week using `score = (# of favorites) * (# of retweets)`, e.g. 5 favorites and 10 retweets gives a score of 50.
 Uing the past week of data, I calculate the cutoff score for the 90th percentile.
 Then, of the tweets that they had in the past day, if they are above the cutoff, I include them in the daily digest email.
 As a final step, I have a max absolute limit for tweets I will include.

-The code is below, and I have omitted parts of the code specific to my personal Twitter/Gmail accounts.
+The code is below.
+Note, I have omitted parts of the code specific to my personal Twitter/Gmail accounts.
+You will need to replace those with strings for your specific accounts.